openfoodfacts/.github/docs/decisions/managing-service-dependencies.md

 Note that the make `ifndef` command and comments mustn't be indented.

-Other projects may set the `COMPOSE_PROJECT_NAME` and `COMPOSE_FILE` environment variables so it is recommended that each project defines its own variables for these, e.g. `PROJECT1_PROJECT_NAME` and `PROJECT1_COMPOSE_FILE`, and explicitly references these when using `docker compose` to ensure that each dependency is loaded into its own project name.
+It is important that `make -e` is not used as other projects may set the `COMPOSE_PROJECT_NAME` and `COMPOSE_FILE` environment variables which would override the local project's `.env` settings.

 If a developer also wants to work on a referenced service they can easily convert the sparsely cloned repo into a full clone using `git sparse-checkout disable`.
 Note that the `blob:none` filter is still applied but this should not present too many complications.